TNTurnerLab/ACES/README.md

     * This docker image is pre-built and needs no modifications to it, if user wishes to build their own image manually, follow steps in [Dockerfile](#Dock) with the provided dockerfile in this pipeline.

-<a name = "HTR"> 2</a>.
+<a name = "HTR"> 2 </a>.
 Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.

    * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.

-3. Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
+<a name = "HTT"> 3 </a>.
+Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
 This folder is found in the folder VGP SnakeFile Pipeline.

     * *** Files can be modified or changed based on user requirements***